How Long Should Your Web Pages Be? (Size Matters!)

 Then, create a sitemap and submit it through Google Search Console: Sitemaps -> Enter sitemap URL -> Submit

-A sitemap is basically there to help search engines understand the hierarchy of your website pages and show them how to crawl them correctly.
+A sitemap is simply there to help search engines understand the hierarchy of your website pages and show them how to crawl them correctly (as in, how to go through them and make sense of them).

 How you create a sitemap depends on what platform you’ve used to build your website, but most of them let you do it automatically (how cool is that?!)